News - 20 Jun `23World Vitiligo Day – A Brief History

 OUT OF THE SHADOWS

-A primary goal of the campaign was to stoke interest in vitiligo within the 'Big Pharma' universe, stimulating drug development for this formerly ‘forgotten disease.'
+A primary, albeit unspoken, goal of the campaign was to stoke interest in vitiligo within the 'Big Pharma' universe, stimulating drug development for this formerly ‘forgotten disease.'
 From a meager single company engaged in vitiligo drug development in 2010, the number today stands proudly at over forty.
 In July 2022, the FDA gave the green light to the first drug aimed at facial vitiligo, followed by the EMA in April 2023, signaling hope for future drug approvals.

 World Vitiligo Day 2011 Nigeria